strobh/docker-rpi-syncthing/README.md

 ## Build the image

+If you want to use the prebuilt image from Docker Hub ([strobi/rpi-syncthing](https://cloud.docker.com/u/strobi/repository/docker/strobi/rpi-syncthing)) you can skip this step.

-To build the image using `docker` run:
+Build the image using `docker build`:

 ```bash
 # BUILD_VERSION determines which version of syncthing is used for the image